No booking fees on the app

 What is the fastest train from Newcastle to Edinburgh (Waverley)?

-The quickest train journey from Newcastle to Edinburgh (Waverley) takes 1h 24m .
-Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
-Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.
+The fastest train journey time from Newcastle to Edinburgh (Waverley) is 1h 24m .
+Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.

 Are there direct trains from Newcastle to Edinburgh (Waverley)?

-No, unfortunately, you need to transfer from Newcastle to Edinburgh (Waverley).
-Still, the TrainPal Train Journey Planner helps you find the best train.
-Just input your origin or destination places, then click "Search" to see the suitable route.
+No, you will need to transfer when travelling from Newcastle to Edinburgh (Waverley).
+TrainPal Train Journey Planner will assist you in finding the best train route.
+Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.

 Is it worth taking a train from Newcastle to Edinburgh (Waverley)?